ThorstenSchmitt - Fotolia

 Professional development ranges from informal self-education to certification.
 For example, I ask job candidates and consulting clients about their favorite book, website or podcast on software testing, which can often elicit a blank stare.
 Those candidates invite concern about their approach to work.
 Certifications, a step above informal edification, help qualified individuals stand out from the pack of test and quality job candidates.

 Some software testing certifications require more effort than others.
 Think about the difference between a college degree, with 30 to 60 credits in a specific major, and a two- or three-day course.
 At 16 hours, a two-day course is not as complex as a degree.
 However, the IT hiring market rewards these courses, likely because the alternative is no professional development at all -- an especially low bar.

-IT professionals who want to improve their position have a strong incentive to leap that bar.
+IT professionals who want to improve their software testing career have a strong incentive to leap that bar.
 They can demonstrate know-how via software testing certifications, as well as Agile and Scrum titles, among others.
-Here are a few choices that can boost a tester's career prospects.
+Here are a few of the best certifications for testing professions.

 Step into the test field

 With over a half-million people certified around the world and 340 companies that provide training, International Software Testing Qualifications Board's (ISTQB) Certified Tester Foundation Level (CTFL) is the most common first choice for certification.
 The CTFL exam is a multiple-choice test with a high pass rate.
 Professionals entering the workforce or making a career change often use this exam as an entry point into software testing.
 The classes for the exam last two to three days and are easy to access, with self-paced online delivery as a common course format.